 Everyone in town knows Emerald Crest, the green granite mansion atop the highest hill: the legendary, lavish Christmas festivities that used to light up the nights— and the silence that followed when the parties abruptly stopped many years ago.
 And everyone has heard whispers about the reclusive, mysterious master of the manor, Henry Lafferty the Second . . .

-When eleven-year-old Julia Russell steps into the great house for the first time and meets Mr. Lafferty, the … Continue reading →
+When eleven-year-old Julia Russell steps into the great house for the first time and meets Mr. Lafferty, … Continue reading →

 About Snow Witch A GRANDFATHER CLOCK.
 A GLASS LOCKET.
 A POWERFUL CURSE UNLEASHED ON CHRISTMAS EVE.